nuk/sidekiq-custom-queue/README.md

 WorkerWithCustomQueue.perform_async('xyz', 1) # gets enqueued in the 'xyz_queue' instead of the default queue
 ```

+*NOTE:* Although the queue name is created dynamically through the custom method, the Sidekiq Fetcher will still look for such queues from your configuration.
+So you need to be sure thhe queue names being created are being watched for execution.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.